logan-life/blog/src/til/Testing the TIL rss feed.md

 ---
 layout: tilLayout
-title: Testing the TIL section feeds
+title: Testing the TIL rss feed
 topic: "testing"
-eleventyExcludeFromCollections: true
+eleventyExcludeFromCollections: false
 ---

 This is a test TIL post, and this sentence is the excerpt.
 This post will be deleted once the test is complete.